 Weighted caseload has been the national standard for evaluating the workload of judges and court staff for almost two decades.
 The number and types of cases that come before the court-the court's caseload-is the starting point for any evaluation of workload.
 However, without using weighted case data, it is impossible to make meaningful calculations about the differences in the amount of work required.
-For example, while a felony and infraction case each represent one filing for the court, they have very different impacts on the court's workload.
-Weighted caseload is therefore required to
+For example, while a felony or an infraction case each represent one filing for the court, they have very different impacts on the court's workload.
+Weighted caseload is therefore required to account for the types of cases coming before the court and to translate that information into effective and usable workload data.